 Near Brooklet in Bulloch County, Georgia — The American South (South Atlantic)

 Location.
-32° 17.733′ N, 81° 40.8′ W. Marker is near Brooklet, Georgia, in Bulloch County.
+32° 17.75′ N, 81° 40.767′ W. Marker is near Brooklet, Georgia, in Bulloch County.
 Marker is on Mud Road 0.1 miles west of Black Creek Church Road, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 2925 Mud Road, Brooklet GA 30415, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Upper Black Creek Church (within shouting distance of this marker); John Abbot (1751-1839) (approx. 4.6 miles away); John Abbot 1751 - 1840 (approx. 4.9 miles away); Nevils Station & Shearwood Railroad Harville House (approx. 5.9 miles away); Brooklet, Georgia (approx. 5.9 miles away); Savannah & Statesboro Railway (approx. 10.8 miles away); Marvin Summers Pittman (approx. 10.8 miles away).
+Upper Black Creek Primitive Baptist Church (within shouting distance of this marker); John Abbot (1751-1839) (approx. 4.6 miles away); John Abbot 1751 - 1840 (approx. Nevils Station & Shearwood Railroad (approx. 5.2 miles away); Brooklet, Georgia (approx. 5.9 miles away); Harville House (approx. 5.9 miles away); Stilson, Georgia (approx. 7.8 miles away); Savannah & Statesboro Railway (approx. 10.8 miles away).
 Touch for a list and map of all markers in Brooklet.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on December 1, 2010, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 1,256 times since then and 40 times this year.
-Photos: 1, 2, 3, 4, 5. submitted on December 1, 2010, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.
+This page was last revised on November 6, 2017.
+It was originally submitted on December 1, 2010, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 1,509 times since then and 22 times this year.
+Photos: 1, 2, 3, 4, 5. submitted on December 1, 2010, by David Seibert of Sandy Springs, Georgia.
+6. submitted on November 6, 2017, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.